Life Savers Emergency Care

 • Crusting of eyelids or lashes, especially in the morning

-You have experienced changes in vision.
-Pink eye rarely affects our vision so if you notice vision changes, seek urgent care
+• You experience changes in vision.
+Pink eye rarely affects vision, so if you notice vision changes, seek urgent care.

 • A feeling that something is stuck in your eye